The Best Thing About Living In Vancouver Is The Hiking

 “Ugly foot… bloated” remarked some bored teenage girl.
 (In Italian, but no less rude.)

 In the photo that drew a scathing remark, my foot was as good as it gets.
-The swelling is barely noticeable.
 Trust me, Insta-critic, you ain’t seen nothing!
 And let’s not overlook the fact that in this picture I was having breakfast in bed in Paris and indeed had A WHOLE ENTIRE BAG OF CROISSANTS, so if all you can see when you look at it is a slightly puffy foot, then young lady, your life is a dark and dreary place and may I never have to go there.
 (Have you ever had a whole bag of croissants to yourself, in bed, in Paris?
 Nah, I didn’t think so.)

 Feet are funny.
 I know some people have a deep fear and loathing of them – I once lived with a grown-man flatmate who would have to leave the room if I wore toe-socks.
 (They’re socks that have little sections for each toe, like gloves.
 They are slightly creepy, but they are also very snug).
 And there are many others who think feet are wonderful.
 (I’ve known an actual foot fetishist.
 And for what it’s worth, I never got no complaints about my tootsies.)
 But wherever you stand on the matter, feet are hardly deserving of scorn for not being attractive enough.
-Are they?
-Or is this like when Demi Moore got cosmetic surgery on her knees and suddenly women panicked because they hadn’t been considering their knees aesthetically, lying awake wondering if their knees weren’t noticeably droopier than yesterday?… Is foot beauty a thing now?
+Right?
+Or is this like when Demi Moore got cosmetic surgery on her knees and suddenly women panicked because they hadn’t been considering their knees aesthetically, and were now lying awake wondering if theirs weren’t noticeably droopier than yesterday?…

 Of course a little grooming is good, but at the end of the day I’ve always put feet in the zone of just being… feet.
 They’re totally amazing!
 Mine have taken me to some pretty incredible places.
 And I take far more footsies than I ever do selfies (my stepdad often remarks that my feet have been more places than I have).
 They even got me through that half marathon, despite what I put the buggers through.
 I jog-limped crossed that finish line with gusto.